 Type IV

-Ligaments are disrupted, and distal end of the clavicle is displaced posteriorly into or through trapezius muscle.
-The clavicle is posteriorly displaced into or through the trapezius muscle as the force applied to the acromion drives the scapula anteriorly and inferiorly.
+All structures are disrupted like stage 3, and distal end of the clavicle is displaced posteriorly into or through trapezius muscle while the force applied to the acromion drives the scapula anteriorly and inferiorly.

 This is a very rare injury.